OUR POLICIES

 -

-I understand that my behaviour on and off court can reflect on INSPIRE Squash Academy, my Club, and the Sport.
+I understand that my behaviour on and off court can reflect on Inspire Squash Academy, my Club, and the Sport.
 I will not bring any of the aforementioned into disrepute (loss of good reputation) with my behaviour at or away from the Squash Courts.

 -